baublet/lagniappe/README.md

 They return promises, allowing you to chain commands in a sequence.
 Have a long string of commands to run one after the other?
 Check out the `CommandSequence` class for information on how to do that, or see the example below.

+**Note:** your commands should be designed to not use sudo.
+If you need root privileges, make a custom command class that uses something like [shell.js](https://github.com/shelljs/shelljs) and/or [sudo-prompt](https://github.com/jorangreef/sudo-prompt) (which is installed by default with this framework).

 #### Example Command

 This simple command logs the results of `git status` to the javascript console.